Rowyda020/Spnd-mobile/README.md

        width="180" />
 </p>

-# 💰 Spnd Mobile - Smart Budget Tracking App
+# 💰 Spnd - Smart Budget Tracking App

 > The official **React Native** mobile client for Spnd – a modern expense & budget tracker.
 Built with **Expo SDK 54**, **Expo Router**, and **TypeScript** for iOS, Android, and (optional) web.